Lux Aeterna (Mansell)

 Lux Æterna (/la-x-classic/, /la-x-church/; "eternal light") is an orchestral composition by Clint Mansell.
 Performed by the Kronos Quartet, it forms a leitmotif in the 2000 film Requiem for a Dream, and is the penultimate piece in the movie's soundtrack.

 A re-orchestrated version of the composition, titled "Requiem for a Tower", was created for the trailer of The Lord of the Rings: The Two Towers in 2002.

+Remixes

+The track Zoo York on Paul Oakenfold's album Bunkka features Lux Aeterna while Throw It Up on Lil Jon & the East Side Boyz's Kings of Crunk adds a trap beat and rap rhymes.

 In popular culture

 Both "Lux Aeterna" and the re-orchestrated version, "Requiem for a Tower" that was created for the trailer of The Lord of the Rings: The Two Towers, have been used in multiple forms of media, including the film trailers for The Da Vinci Code, I Am Legend, Sunshine and Babylon A.D.; trailers for the video games Assassin's Creed and Lord of the Rings: Return of the King; advertising campaigns for such products as Canon PowerShot cameras, Molson Canadian and Canadian wireless carrier Telus; and on television such as in the series So You Think You Can Dance as well as a promo spot for the series Flash Forward.